mpdf/mpdf.github.io/fonts-languages/bidirectional-rtl-text-v6-x.md

 ## Document Directionality - RTL versus LTR

-<p>The document has a baseline direction which is <acronym title="Left-to-Right document, used for most langauges">LTR</acronym> or <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym>; this determines:</p>
+The document has a baseline direction which is <acronym title="Left-to-Right document, used for most langauges">LTR</acronym> or <acronym title="Right-to-Left document, used for Hebrew and Arabic languages">RTL</acronym>; this determines:

 <ul>
 <li>text alignment in blocks for which text-align has not been specifically set</li>
 <li>layout of mirrored page-margins, columns, ToC and Indexes, headers / footers</li>
 </ul>

-<p>This base/document directionality is <acronym title="Left-to-Right document, used for most langauges">LTR</acronym> by default, and can be set by any of the following:</p>
+This base/document directionality is <acronym title="Left-to-Right document, used for most langauges">LTR</acronym> by default, and can be set by any of the following:

 {% highlight php %}
 <?php